withastro/docs/src/pages/en/tutorial/2-pages/index.md

 ## Where are we going?

 In this unit, you'll
-- create your first Astro pages with the `.astro` syntax
+- Create your first Astro pages with the `.astro` syntax
-- add blog posts with Markdown (`.md`) files
+- Add blog posts with Markdown (`.md`) files
-- style an individual page with `<style>`
+- Style an individual page with `<style>`
-- apply global styles across pages
+- Apply global styles across pages

  Along the way, you'll learn how the **two sections of a `.astro` file**  work together to create a page, and how to use variables and conditional rendering on your pages.